Flying imams incident: Aftermath

 We've done what we typically do in a situation where there is a removal or some kind of customer service at issue....
 We talked with crew members and passengers and those on the ground....
 We found out the facts are substantially the same, and the imams were detained because of the concerns crew members had based on the behavior they observed, and from reports by the customers....
 We're looking at it as a security issue and as a customer-service issue and where we might need to do outreach.

 Nihad Awad, executive director of CAIR, sent a letter to the airline seeking a settlement agreement and said, "otherwise, the group is prepared to go to court."
 Awad told CNN, "This is very important.
 Otherwise we have no guarantees such incidents with US Airways and other airlines would not happen again."
 No information about the amount of damages sought was given.

-On October 27, 2009, the "flying imams" and the air carrier settled out of court for an unknown amount.
+On October 20, 2009, the "flying imams" and the air carrier settled out of court for an unknown amount.

 Lawsuit

 On March 12, 2007, the imams' lawyer, Omar Mohammedi, filed a lawsuit on their behalf for unspecified damages, citing "fear, depression, mental pain and financial injury" on the part of the imams.

 As a result of the lawsuit, on March 22, 2007, U.S. Representative Steve Pearce introduced the "Protecting Americans Fighting Terrorism Act of 2007" into the United States Congress, a bill that would have outlawed the suing of airline passengers who report on suspicious activity.
 On March 27, the bill was scrapped, and the wording instead placed into the Rail and Public Transportation Security Act of 2007, through an amendment sponsored by Representative Peter T. King.
 The Associated Press reported that in late July 2007 "lawmakers in Congress reached a deal on a homeland security bill to include language, crafted in response to the imams case, that would give immunity from lawsuits to people who report suspicious behavior.
 The bill passed the House and Senate."

 On August 1, 2007, the imams' attorney Frederick Goetz announced a motion to amend the complaint to include the names of the individuals responsible for the imams' removal had been entered.
 The list of names included employees of the airline and police officers, but not passengers.
 Goetz said "We've identified the people we think are responsible", and said that their amending the complaint had "absolutely nothing to do" with the bill in Congress.

+In October 2009, the imams reached a tentative settlement of their lawsuit, permitting the finalizing of details and federal judge approval; the amount was undisclosed.